 We finally got a statement from the Surgeon General on the immigration issue.
 We had him issue something to all the border guards saying that gay people should be allowed into the country now.
 But each little border guard is like their own individual little god, so it was institutionalized but it wasn’t enforced well enough.

-Jean: I think I was more impressed politically.
-And this one was high visibility rewards and a feeling of, well, making it to the top and…
+JO: I think I was more impressed politically.
+And this one was high-visibility rewards and a feeling of, well, making it to the top and…

-Jean: Yes.
+JO: Yes.
 It’s the kind of support we’ve always had.
-It’s sort of mild mannered.
+It’s sort of mild-mannered.
 I remember when she went in to ask Carter about my appointment to the International Women’s Year Commission.
 And he said, “Well, does she have to use her title?”
 And Midge said, “Sir, that would be like asking you if you had to use yours.”
 You know, so, they were uncomfortable with it, but it was like, yeah, uh, huh, okay.

 And she told him the story about how I’d switched my vote for him at the Democratic convention in New York.
 And that I, you know, voted for him under very heavy duress and pressure from political politicians.
 That I had been on the Udall slate and, you know, committed to that on the first vote.
 But I said to myself, “I have a choice to make here and I want to be one of the very few people, maybe the only person, who’s going to be able to have access to this president and the White House.
 Do I want to be voting for Udall or do I want to be voting for Jimmy Carter?
 I’m voting for Jimmy Carter.”
 And that is what she said.
 And that’s when he said, “Okay.”